riturajratan/tech-blog.maddyzone.com/_posts/2014-09-02-learn-complete-angularjs-5-steps-step-5-5.md

 - SPA
 ---

-As per my [**Previous article** ](http://maddyzone.com/javascript/learn-complete-angularjs-5-steps-step-4-5) you know Angular Service.if you not don’t know then please first read my previous article then come on this article by this you can easily understand this article.
+As per my [**Previous article** ](http://maddyzone.com/angularjs/javascript/learn-complete-angularjs-5-steps-step-4-5) you know Angular Service.if you not don’t know then please first read my previous article then come on this article by this you can easily understand this article.

 **So** **what have you done** **?**

-[yes_list]

   * [You know that how to apply AngularJS on pages](http://maddyzone.com/javascript/learn-complete-angularjs-in-5-steps-part-1).